IBM PC compatible: Origins

 The original IBM PC (Model 5150) motivated the production of clones during the early 1980s.

 IBM decided in 1980 to market a low-cost single-user computer as quickly as possible.
 On August 12, 1981, the first IBM PC went on sale.
 There were three operating systems (OS) available for it.
-The least expensive and most popular was PC DOS made by Microsoft.
+The least expensive and most popular was the PC DOS made by Microsoft.
 In a crucial concession, IBM's agreement allowed Microsoft to sell its own version, MS-DOS, for non-IBM computers.
 The only component of the original PC architecture exclusive to IBM was the BIOS (Basic Input/Output System).

 IBM at first asked developers to avoid writing software that addressed the computer's hardware directly and to instead make standard calls to BIOS functions that carried out hardware-dependent operations.
 This software would run on any machine using MS-DOS or PC DOS.
 Software that directly addressed the hardware instead of making standard calls was faster, however; this was particularly relevant to games.
 Software addressing IBM PC hardware in this way would not run on MS-DOS machines with different hardware (for example, the PC-98).
 The IBM PC was sold in high enough volumes to justify writing software specifically for it, and this encouraged other manufacturers to produce machines that could use the same programs, expansion cards, and peripherals as the PC.
 The x86 computer marketplace rapidly excluded all machines which were not hardware-compatible or software-compatible with the PC.
 The 640 KB barrier on "conventional" system memory available to MS-DOS is a legacy of that period; other non-clone machines, while subject to a limit, could exceed 640 KB.